-For fiscal year 2005, the Academy had an operating loss (\$1,036,615), and net asset deficit (\$857,772).
-As further discussed in Note 13, the Academy intends to enter into a borrowing arrangement with its management company in order to meet cash flow needs and has a related party accounts payable of \$751,351 at June 30, 2005.
-Projected revenues and expenses for fiscal year 2006 indicate these financial difficulties will not be eliminated during fiscal year 2006 but may be eliminated in fiscal year 2007.
-As of February 28, 2006, the net assets of the Academy were (\$1,161,458).
+For fiscal year 2005, the Academy had an operating loss (\$963,945) and net asset deficit (\$859,641).
+The Academy has a related party accounts payable of \$1,021,869 (of which \$988,131 was to the management company, Mosaica Education, Inc. and \$33,738 was to the Academy's sponsor, University of Toledo Charter School Council) at June 30, 2005.
+Projected revenues and expenses for fiscal year 2006 indicate these financial difficulties will not be completely eliminated during fiscal year 2006 but may be eliminated in FY 2007.
 The Academy intends to meet cash flow needs and finance operating losses through loans from its management company.
+On December 15, 2005, the Academy entered into a note agreement in the amount of \$921,256 with Mosaica Education, Inc. The agreement stipulates that the Academy will repay the amount owed over a five year period.